SeniorDesign2023/PHaSTphoto/planning/planning.md

+1. First item
+   - a.
+Sub-item A
+   - b.
+Sub-item B
+2. Second item
+   - a.
+Sub-item A
+   - b.
+Sub-item B

 1. Minimum Viable Product
 a.
 Our minimum viable product will be a simple photo gallery desktop application that allows users to upload photos, displays them in a grid layout, and offers basic filtering features.